 Have an escape plan.

 Before meeting an online friend, have several options in mind that will enable you to get out of the situation quickly if anything happens.
-Arrange for a friend to check in on you during the meeting so you can let them know if things aren’t going well.
+Always make sure that several people know exactly where you’re going and when, who preferably will be in the area in case you need to call for backup.
+Arrange for a friend to check on you during the meeting so you can let them know if things aren’t going well.
 Keep your phone on your person at all times, either with the ringer on or on vibrate so you won’t miss this text or call.
 Have a secret code word that you will tell your friend if you feel threatened and may need help.

 Trust your instincts.